knovatu/knovatu.github.io/_posts/2024-03-06-git-basics.md

 ---
-title: Git Basic Commands
+title: Git Basics
 author: adejonghm
 date: 2024-03-06 -0300
 img_path: /assets/img/articles/git-basic-commands/
-categories: [Git, Fundamentals, Basic-Commands]
+categories: [Git, Basics]
 tags: [git, fundamentals, devops]
-mermaid: true
 ---

 In my previous job, I had the opportunity to work with people of different profiles and, although I was within a consulting company, I could notice that many people did not know what Git is, what it is for, or how to use it.
 For this reason, I have decided to write about this topic, in an attempt to help those who still do not know what Git is and how to use it.